© Vietato l'utilizzo dei contenuti senza autorizzazione

 Matera Potenza

-BASILICATA: Area: 9,994.61 km² Population: 576,619 Provinces: 2 Municipalities: 131 In this land I explored Matera, a city where there is something to discover around every corner and it makes you proud to be Italian; the Murgia with the golden colors of the fields and its villages perched on the hills, and finally the Ionian coast with its blue sea and large white sandy beaches.
-And not to forget that this land was part of Magna Graecia, a few kilometers from the coast, between the Bradano and Basento rivers, lies the archaeological site of Metaponto.
-The strong point of Basilicata is its landscape, and I still have to see the Potentino, the Tyrrhenian beaches overlooking the Gulf of Policastro, the Pollino National Park.
-My favorite dish from Lucanian cuisine is Crapiata, a rich soup of legumes and vegetables; Fave e Cicorie is also exquisite.
-The Matera bread is excellent, as is the fruit, especially the pink figs from Pisticci and the strawberries from Policoro.
-Among the wines I recommend a red: Primitivo di Matera.
+I explored Matera from this land, a city where there is something to discover at every corner and makes you proud to be Italian; the Murgia with the golden colors of the fields and its villages perched on the hills, and finally the Ionian coast with the blue sea and large white sand beaches.
+And not to forget that this land was part of Magna Graecia, a few kilometers from the coast, between the Bradano and Basento rivers, is the archaeological site of Metaponto.
+The strong point of Basilicata is the landscape, and I still miss to see the Potentino, the Tyrrhenian beaches overlooking the Gulf of Policastro, the Pollino National Park.
+My favorite dish of Lucanian cuisine is Crapiata, a soup rich in legumes and vegetables; also exquisite Fave and Chicorie.
+The Materano bread is excellent, and the fruit, in particular the pink figs of Pisticci and the strawberries of Policoro.
+Among the wines I point out a red: the Primitivo di Matera.

 5505add5-e5d3-4649-acc8-a085f1949016